 The following Restructuring & Insolvency guidance note provides comprehensive and up to date legal information covering:

-This Practice Note addresses what happens in practice after the administrator has come into office, how he is appointed, and what statutory tasks the administrator has to undertake under the Insolvency Act 1986 (IA 1986) and IR 2016 as part of their role as administrator.
+This Practice Note addresses what happens in practice after the administrator has come into office, how he is appointed, and what statutory tasks the administrator has to undertake under the Insolvency Act 1986 (IA 1986) and the Insolvency (England and Wales) Rules 2016, SI 2016/1024 (IR 2016) in their role as administrator.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.